knpuniversity/drupal-under-the-hood/knpu/debugging.md

 and our custom route.

-To get more information about a route, copy it's internal name - that's the part on the left - and pass it as the second argument to `router:debug`.
-The route has several curly brance routing wildcards that are passed to the `getForm` method of this controller class.
+To get more information about a route, copy it's internal name - that's the part on the left - and pass it as ans argument to `router:debug`.
+This route has several curly brace routing wildcards that are passed to the `getForm` method of this controller class.
 This is pretty sweet, but we can go further!